Sub-Chapter 1: General Provisions

 (10) "Manufacturer" means anyone who is engaged in manufacturing, preparing, propagating, compounding, processing, packaging, repackaging, or labeling of a prescription drug.

-(11) "Nonprescription drugs" shall mean nonnarcotic medicines or drugs which may be sold without a prescription and which are prepackaged for use by the consumer and labeled in accordance with the requirements of the statutes and regulations of this state and the federal government.
+(11) "Nonprescription drugs" means nonnarcotic medicines or drugs which may be sold without a prescription and which are prepackaged for use by the consumer and labeled in accordance with the requirements of the statutes and regulations of this State and the federal government.

-(12) "Pharmacist" shall mean an individual licensed under this chapter.
+(12) "Pharmacist" means an individual licensed under this chapter.

-(13) A "pharmacy technician" is an individual who performs tasks relative to dispensing only while assisting, and under the supervision and control of, a licensed pharmacist.
+(13) "Pharmacy technician" means an individual who performs tasks relative to dispensing only while assisting, and under the supervision and control of, a licensed pharmacist.

 (16) "Prescription drug" means any human drug required by federal law or regulation to be dispensed only by a prescription, including finished dosage forms and active ingredients subject to Section 503(b) of the Federal Food, Drug and Cosmetic Act.

 (17) "Wholesale distribution" means distribution of prescription drugs to persons other than a consumer or patient, but does not include: